ipsumium/MRF_Ansys/README.md

 # MRF_Ansys
-Moment resisting connection Ansys ADPL FEM Model <br>
+Moment resisting connection Ansys APDL FEM Model <br>
 The code generates a moment resisting connection for steel members with I type cross-section.
 You can use this model freely for your projects.
 Every parameter is declared explicitly at the beginning so it's possible to use any geometry.
 No hardcoding.
 ![alt text](https://raw.githubusercontent.com/ipsumium/MRF_Ansys/master/G1_Zoom_in.png)
 ![alt text](https://raw.githubusercontent.com/ipsumium/MRF_Ansys/master/G2_Constrains_Forces.png)